-We can conclude that integrating logging and telemetry into games is a valuable method to analyze game design.
-Using these data to evaluate novel player-game interaction holds great future research potential.
-Thus, we have only begun to see the tip of the iceberg for research in game analysis by logging and in gaze interaction.
+We can conclude that integrating logging into games in general is a valuable method to analyze game design.
+Using these data to evaluate novel player-game interaction holds great research potential for the future.
+Thus, we have only begun to see the tip of the iceberg for research in the area of game analysis by logging and of gaze interaction.